rob-robinson/drawing-reference-app/Readme.md

 To get a working demo on your desktop, perform the following steps:

 ```
 git clone https://github.com/rob-robinson/flask-docker.git

 cd flask-docker/deployment

-# edit start-service.bash to reflect the location that you downloaded this repo to /deployment
-# : REPO_DIRECTORY=~/Desktop/flask-docker/flask-docker/deployment

 # start image search service
 ./start-service.bash